tommywu052/AmazingHand/README.md

 Robotic hands are often very expensive and not so expressive.
 More dexterous often needs cables and deported actuators in forearm i.e..
 Aim of this project is to be able to explore humanoid hand possibilities on a real robot, and Reachy2 is the perfect candidate for that !
+Wrist interface is designed for Reachy2's wrist (Orbita 3D), but it can be easily adapted to other robot's wrist...

 ![Reachy](assets/Reachy.jpg)